EMODnet/emodnet.wfs/README.md

 emodnet_get_all_wfs_info()
 ```

-## Get WFS layers
+## Get data from a data source: get layers

 You can extract layers directly from a `wfs` object using layer names.
 All layers are downloaded as `sf` objects and output as a list with a
 named element for each layer requested.
+The argument
+`reduce_layers = TRUE` stack all the layers in one single tibble, if
+possible (for instance if all column names are the same, otherwise it
+fails).

+By default, `emodnet_get_layers()` returns a list of sf objects, one per
+layer.

 ``` r
 emodnet_get_layers(wfs = wfs_bio, layers = layers)